RhoMancer/AngusSoftwareApp/buildSrc/README.md

-# AI Doctor (Ollama CLI) — Gradle buildSrc plugin and Branch Coverage Doctor task
+# Angus Gradle Tools — Build Failure Analysis and Branch Coverage Gaps Task

 This repository’s buildSrc module provides two reusable capabilities that leverage a local Ollama LLM:
-- AiDoctorPlugin (plugin id `dev.angussoftware.ai-doctor`) — prints an AI diagnosis to the Gradle console when a build fails (end-of-build listener, opt‑in per run).
+- AngusGradleToolsPlugin (plugin id `dev.angussoftware.gradle-tools`) — prints a build-failure analysis to the Gradle console when a build fails (end-of-build listener, opt‑in per run).
-- BranchCoverageDoctorTask — parses a JaCoCo XML report to highlight missed branches, maps them back to source, emits JSON/Markdown reports, and can optionally include AI suggestions for improving test coverage.
+- BranchCoverageGapsReportTask — parses a JaCoCo XML report to highlight missed branches, maps them back to source, emits JSON/Markdown reports, and can optionally include AI suggestions for improving test coverage.

 Both live under buildSrc, so they’re automatically available to all modules in this build (including composeApp).